tony-saleeb/TechTips/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows others to use, modify, and distribute your code with very few restrictions.
+It's one of the most popular open-source licenses.

 ---